Driving down the roads of Artvin in the Black Sea can sometimes feel like heading to a fairy tale land above the clouds.

-It’s breathtaking nature is among the wonders everyone should see at least once.
+This breathtaking place is among the wonders everyone should see at least once.

 Artvin experiences the Black Sea region’s signature climate.
 The city is very wet and mild by the coast, and as a result, is heavily forested.
 The rain, a very frequent visitor to the region, turns to snow at higher altitudes, and the peaks are very cold in winter.

 Caucasian and Black Sea cultures are dominant in the region.
-Artvin is home to the Laz people as well as the Kipchaks and Muslim Georgians who migrated to the city when the modern northern borders were drawn following the Turkish War of Independence.
-As a microcosm of its region, the city of Artvin hosts a rich culinary tradition.
-Hamsi, Turkish anchovies, are a main course in the city.
-Corn flour and kale are also frequently used in the area’s kitchens.
+Artvin is home to the Laz, a seafaring race of obscure Caucasian origins who migrated to the city when the modern northern borders were drawn following the Turkish War of Independence.

 The folkloric dance, Artvin Barı- generally known as “Atabarı,” the dance dedicated to the founder of the modern Republic of Turkey, Mustafa Kemal Atatürk – is the signature dance of the city.
 Every year, the Traditional Bull Fighting Festival and Kafkasör (Caucasian Cultural Festival) attract thousands of tourists to the city.

-However, Artvin’s main tourist attraction is unquestionably its nature.
-Since nature is a great part of the city, both geographically and culturally, alternative tourism opportunities such as camping, skiing, jeep safari, rafting and canoeing are popular.
+However, Artvin’s main tourist attraction is unquestionably its nature and alternative tourism opportunities such as camping, skiing, jeep safari, rafting and canoeing are popular.

 Hunting is also allowed during the region’s open season.
 However, visiting hunters are advised to hire a local guide to avoid getting lost in the thick forests of Artvin.